DeanLemans/deanlemans.github.io/content/00-raw/death_of_me.md

 ## so what if it happens?

-well then im death, seems kinda shitty though. but you cant code events, you can plat for them however, so:
+well then I'm death, seems kinda shitty though. but you cant code events, you can plat for them however, so:
-- someone must inherit my master password for my crypto and passwordmanager, i haven't done this yet, because im lazy.
+- someone must inherit my master password for my crypto and password-manager, i haven't done this yet, because I'm lazy.
 - if i die before i can sort this site out for inheritance/reading then hopefully someone will do that?(pretty peace, wouldn't want to trample on the wish of on death man would you?)
-	- if this is sorted out, then; have fun! hopefully you get something out of this, some divine or abyssal inspiration to change yourself or/and the world, and to contribute something to here for future generation(i hope at least, i plan to not make this just a 'the great Dean' generation thing) but dont be burdend if you wont/cant, after all; i'm death!, (srs, dont stress about it)
+	- if this is sorted out, then; have fun! hopefully you get something out of this, some divine or abyssal inspiration to change yourself or/and the world, and to contribute something to here for future generation(i hope at least, i plan to not make this just a 'the great Dean' generation thing) but don't be burdend if you wont/cant, after all; i'm death!, (srs, dont stress about it)
 - i think there was a site where you set your state to alive or death(or have a loved one change that), it was its only task of that site. need to find it though and register on it
 - find the instructions on how to write and structure on this site(if i ever get around to writhing that)

 ## any advise?

 on what? the site? see above.
-for life?, hmmm, be hater, be hated, love somone, experience things, be the most egotistical shitbag that ever existed, be the spit in gods eye, be the balm of healing for the weak and broken, be the savior of the fucking world if you want to become that(seems like to much effort for me though) idk how its going in that hopefully future where i still exist, but listen to people, be open to listen at least, even if you hate them, dietest them, or love them. listen to peoples words and meaning behind those words, break them apart and use them for yourself. for me its been 'NO god, NO masters, NO idols' and maybe you dont want to believe in that, i would think of you as stupid, but i would also acknowledge that not all people think/believe/are the same(or just not as amazing as me). bit of a ramble but that's my advise for those who came by this piece (hopefully never death) of mine.
+for life?, hmmm, be a hater, be hated, love someone, experience things, be the most egotistical shitbag that ever existed, be the spit in gods eye, be the healing balm for the weak and broken, be the savior of the fucking world if you want to become that(seems like to much effort for me though) idk how its going in that hopefully future where i still exist, but listen to people, be open to listen at least, even if you hate them, dietest them, or love them. listen to peoples words and meaning behind those words, break them apart and use them for yourself. for me its been 'NO god, NO masters, NO idols' and maybe you dont want to believe in that, i would think of you as stupid, but i would also acknowledge that not all people think/believe/are the same(or just not as amazing as me). bit of a ramble but that's my advise for those who came by this piece (hopefully never death) of mine.